Gestural Exploration of Neural Network Latent Spaces

 Collaboration with Aman Tiwari, Spring 2019

-Currently accepted to IEEE-GEM 2019 as Xoromancy: Image Creation via Gestural Control of High-Dimensional Spaces.
+Shown at IEEE-GEM 2019 as Xoromancy: Image Creation via Gestural Control of High-Dimensional Spaces.

 Xoromancy explores methods for hand-gestural control of high dimensional spaces, in the realtime production of images by generative adversarial networks.